Generalized (\kappa,\mu)-space forms: Introduction

 \section{Introduction}

-A generalized Sasakian space form was defined by the first named author (jointly with Pablo Alegre and David E. Blair) in \cite{ABC} as that almost contact metric manifold $\left( M^{2n+1},\phi ,\xi ,\eta ,g\right) $ whose curvature tensor $R$ is given by
+A generalized Sasakian space form was defined by the first named author (jointly with P. Alegre and D. E. Blair) in \cite{ABC} as that almost contact metric manifold $( M^{2n+1},\phi ,\xi,\eta ,g) $ whose curvature tensor $R$ is given by

 where $f_{1},f_{2},f_{3}$ are some differentiable functions on $M$ and